RafaelVidaurre/yakuza/Readme.md

 var Yakuza = require('yakuza');
 ```

 It is important to point out that Yakuza is a **singleton** and therefore all `requires` of Yakuza will point to the **same instance**.
-The idea behind this is to allow the developer to define file structure freely, wether it is one file for the whole project or multiple files for each task, agent and scraper used.
+The idea behind this is to allow the developer to define his file structure freely, whether it is one file for the whole project or multiple files for each task, agent and scraper used.

 Scrapers
 --------